hshaf/redistricting-project/README.md

 2. Run server on `localhost:8080`

    `./mvnw spring-boot:run`

+3. In MongoDB Compass, connect to `mongodb://localhost:27017`
+4. Populate database by running import script in `scripts/`

+   `python import-ensemble-data.py`

 ## Data Sources
 Create `data/` under `client/src/` and add data from the following sources,